Home Services Work About Get In Touch

 Isle of Skye.

 Scotland's most photographed and most filmed location.
-Landscapes that genuinely don't exist anywhere else on earth.
+Landscapes that genuinely don't exist anywhere else on earth, and the logistics to actually shoot them.

-I've managed multiple productions on Skye including the Sports 2000 and Lululemon Highland campaigns.
-I know the island well, I know the permit routes, and critically I know the logistics of actually getting a crew out there and keeping them fed, housed, and productive.
+We have managed productions on Skye, including the Sports 2000 sportswear campaign that ran across Glasgow and the island.
+We know the island well, we know the permit routes, and critically we know the logistics of actually getting a crew out there and keeping them fed, housed and productive.

 Skye is remote.
-It's weather-dependent.
+It is weather-dependent.
 Accommodation is limited.
-And many of its most iconic locations require permissions from multiple stakeholders, which take at least two weeks to secure.
+And many of its most iconic locations need permissions from more than one stakeholder, which take at least two weeks to secure.
 None of that is a problem if you plan properly.
-That's my job.
+That is our job.

 Key Locations